An introduction to Azure Automation

 - Variables - Provide a way to hold content that can be used across runbooks and configurations.
 You can change values without having to modify any of the runbooks and configurations that reference them.

-- Integration with source control - Promotes configuration as code where runbooks or configurations can be checked into a source control system.
+Azure Automation has the ability to integrate with source control which promotes configuration as code where runbooks or configurations can be checked into a source control system.

 Windows and Linux